olitheolix/square/README.md

 ```

 ## Supported Clusters And Versions
-*Square* supports Minikube, Kubernete in Docker (KinD), EKS and GKE.
+*Square* supports Minikube, Kubernetes in Docker (KinD), EKS and GKE.
 Any
 cluster version `v1.11+` should work.

 # Examples